hdlx/AltAppSwitcher/README.md

 - Alt tab popup is behind start menu.

 ## Technology
 This is a C project relying only on Windows C API.
-I'm using GCC (mingw) and vscode.
+I'm using GCC (mingw) and VS Code / VS Codium.